Azure SQL Transparent Data Encryption with customer-managed key

 For Azure SQL Database and Azure Synapse Analytics, the TDE protector is set at the server level and is inherited by all encrypted databases associated with that server.
 For Azure SQL Managed Instance, the TDE protector is set at the instance level and is inherited by all encrypted databases on that instance.
 The term server refers both to a server in SQL Database and Azure Synapse and to a managed instance in SQL Managed Instance throughout this document, unless stated differently.

 For those using service-managed TDE who would like to start using customer-managed TDE, data remains encrypted during the process of switching over, and there is no downtime nor re-encryption of the database files.
 Switching from a service-managed key to a customer-managed key only requires re-encryption of the DEK, which is a fast and online operation.

 To provide Azure SQL customers with two layers of encryption of data at rest, infrastructure encryption (using AES-256 encryption algorithm) with platform managed keys is being rolled out.
 This provides an addition layer of encryption at rest along with TDE with customer-managed keys, which is already available.
+For Azure SQL Database and Managed Instance, all databases, including the master database and other system databases, will be encrypted when infrastructure encryption is turned on.
 At this time, customers must request access to this capability.
 If you are interested in this capability, contact AzureSQLDoubleEncryptionAtRest@service.microsoft.com .